Managing a whistleblower

 2 – Listen

-- Listen to what he/she has to say and record it.
-Ask him/her to clarify any grey areas, but bear in mind that the person may not know exact details.
+- Listen to what they have to say and record it.
+Ask them to clarify any grey areas, but bear in mind that the person may not know exact details.
 Read back what you’ve recorded so that the person knows what you’ve written down;

 - Don’t let your feelings about what they are telling you (the message) become confused with how you respond to the person in front of you (the messenger);